Ocean Nova accidents and incidents

 On February 17, 2009, at !4:30 am, the ship ran aground approx 2 km off Antarctic Peninsula (San Martin Base, Argentina), after the vessel was pushed by high winds into rocks.

-The initial damage assessment (done by divers) indicated no imminent danger, threat to lives or leakage.
+The initial damage assessment (done by divers) indicated no imminent danger, a threat to lives or leakage.
 The accident occurred on the 8th day of 13-day polar cruise itinerary roundtrip from Ushuaia (Argentina).

 All the 68 passengers were evacuated to Clipper Adventurer, as the grounded ship was unable to break free.
 To all passengers, Quark Expeditions provided complimentary hotel and rearranged the return flights.
 Unofficially was reported that before the winds picked up, the ship's engine was shut off for some maintenance works, but the crew failed to restart it, which resulted in drifting towards the rocks.